simonmichael/hledger/hledger/hledger.m4.md

 hledger will convert known currency symbols to [ISO 4217 currency codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes), capitalise letters, replace spaces with `-`, replace other unsupported characters with `C<HEXBYTES>`, and prepend or append `C` if needed.

+#### Beancount balance assignments

+Beancount doesn't support those; any balance assignments will be converted to explicit amounts.

 #### Beancount virtual postings